-The initial test whether these observations had an impact on Alma's preaching comes in his first recorded sermon (Alma 5), a long and carefully articulated address delivered, presumably over a period of time and on various occasions, to "the people in the church which was established in the city of Zarahemla" (Alma 5:2), possibly consisting of seven or more congregations (Mosiah 25:23).
+The initial test of whether these observations had an impact on Alma's preaching comes in his first recorded sermon (Alma 5), a long and carefully articulated address delivered, presumably over a period of time and on various occasions, to "the people in the church which was established in the city of Zarahemla" (Alma 5:2), possibly consisting of seven or more congregations (see Mosiah 25:23).
 As one might expect, most of the elements listed above are present in the opening segment of Alma's discourse.
-After establishing his divine authority for preaching (Alma 5:3), he noted that the exodus-like deliverances of his immediate ancestors were illustrations of God's "mercy and longsuffering" and that it was important to remember these divine acts (vv 4-6).
-On this note, he next asked his hearers, "Have ye sufficiently retained in remembrance that [God] has delivered their souls from hell?" (v 6).
-In framing this question, Alma effectively shifts the focus of his listeners from the Exodus and other such events to the Atonement.
-For this purpose he borrows the language of the Exodus to describe the Atonement.
-Specifically, his use of the verb deliver in this context forms a firm bridge between Alma's reference to the Exodus and his recounting of the blessings that flow from accepting the Atonement, a discussion of which immediately follows (vv 7-27).
+After establishing his divine authority for preaching (see Alma 5:3), he noted that the Exodus-like deliverances of his immediate ancestors were illustrations of God's "mercy and long-suffering" and that it was important to remember these divine acts (Alma 5:4-6).
+On this note, he next asked his hearers, "Have ye sufficiently retained in remembrance that [God] has delivered their souls from hell?"
+(Alma 5:6).
+In framing this question, Alma effectively shifted the focus of his listeners from the Exodus and other such events to the Atonement by borrowing the language of the former to describe the latter.
+Specifically, Alma's use of the verb deliver in this context formed a firm bridge between his reference to the Exodus and his recounting of the blessings that flow from accepting the Atonement, a discussion of which immediately follows (see Alma 5:7-27).